rremer/minecraft-luddite/README.md

 1. [Download MultiMC] and install.
 2. Open MultiMC and and add login credentials
+3. Click "Add Instance" and select "Import from zip" on the left-hand side.
-3. Add by URL [MMC client release 1.0.0]
+4. Paste in this URL: [MMC client release 1.0.0] and hit <Enter>
-4. Launch!
+5. When the download finishes, double-click 'Luddite-1.0.0-client-mmc'
+6. If you are not signed into a Mojang account, you will be promted for credentials

 ## Motivation